Robust gRPC communication on Google Cloud Run (but not only!)

 }

-Starting the gRPC server is done in the same way as with HTTP server:
+Starting the gRPC server works the same as an HTTP server:

 server.RunGRPCServer(func(server *grpc.Server) {